 Who are we?

-SGI works closely with all branches within the Center for Diversity & Inclusion, the Multicultural Student Affairs (MSA), the International Student Services (ISS), and Religious & Spiritual Life (RSL), to provide educational, social, cultural, and academic opportunities.
-SGI works to address the ways in which attraction and gender intersect with race, ethnicity, class, nationality, ability, religious, and other aspects of our identity.
+SGI works closely with all branches within the CDI – Multicultural Student Affairs (MSA), International Student Services (ISS), and Religious & Spiritual Life (RSL), to provide educational, social, cultural, and academic opportunities.
+SGI works to address the ways in which attraction and gender intersect with race, ethnicity, class, nationality, ability, religion, and other aspects of our identity.

-LGBTQIA+ History Month
+LGBTQ+ History Month

 LGBTQ+ History Month is celebrated with annual month-long observances of lesbian, gay, bi and trans history, along with the history of the gay rights and related civil rights movements.
-National Coming Out Day (October 11th) and the March on Washington in 1979 are commemorated in the LGBTQ+ community during this time.
+National Coming Out Day (October 11) and the March on Washington in 1979 are commemorated in the LGBTQ+ community during this time.

 Community Care and Craft Nights

 Community Care and Craft Nights are a time to join in community and create something unique.
 These events take place on the second Wednesday of each month from 5:00 – 7:00 pm in the Q Space.

 Each spring, CDI units and student organizations partner to celebrate Pride Month, highlighting our LGBTQ+ Pride Festival and other various events.

 Lavender Graduation is an affirming ceremony that honors our graduating lesbian, gay, bi, trans, and queer students.